-Up a few stairs Liam Gillick's Factories in the Snow 2007, consists of a sprinkling of black plastic "snow" strewn across the open top of one of the Disklaviers which stands near the entrance to a gallery housing another of the tour pianos as well as a writing machine and Fade to Black.
-2013 an array of sheets of Day Glo paper dispersed high on the wall Periodically, the lights suddenly turn off and the colored papers reveal glow in the dark images of works Parreno has produced but never exhibited.
-A revolving door doubles as a bookshelf holding one of Dominique, Gonzalez Foerster's libraries,
+Up a few stairs, Liam Gillick's Factories in the Snow, 2007, consists of a sprinkling of black plastic "snow" strewn across the open top of one of the Disklaviers, which stands near the entrance to a gallery housing another of the four pianos as well as a writing machine and Fade to Black, 2013, an array of sheets of Day-Glo paper dispersed high on the wall.
+Periodically, the lights suddenly turn off and the colored papers reveal glow-in-the-dark images of works Parreno has produced but never exhibited.
+A revolving door doubles as a bookshelf holding one of Dominique Gonzalez-Foerster's libraries, La Bibliothèque clandestine, 2013 (Nabokov, Salinger, Bret Easton Ellis, Lovecraft, Verne, etc.).
+Through this Hitchcockian portal, viewers enter a remake of a show Parreno saw in 2002 at New York's Margarete Roeder Gallery, featuring elegant framed drawings by John Cage and Merce Cunningham.
+At the Palais de Tokyo, as in the original show, the drawings are reinstalled in different permutations each day.
+In a darkened room one floor down hang eighteen big, boxy illuminated movie marquees that turn on and off to the score, and from a white platform in the next gallery comes the sound of foot stomps-a recording of a performance by Cunningham's troupe.
+Next to that is the command center, the machine behind the curtain: a grand piano as well as banks of computers coordinating the sounds and lights via Cage-like algorithms.

-Parreno's unnervingly blank, glowing marquees seem to elegiacally acknowledge the likely demise of the movie theater, where spectators could sit down in the dark, fix their eyes on a monumental screen, and find them selves transported almost anywhere, anywhere out of the world.

-I a Bibliotheque clandestine 2013 Nabokov Salinger Bret Easton Ellis Lovecraft Verne etc. 1 Through this Hitchcockian portal viewers enter a remake of a show Parreno saw in 2002 at New York's Margarite Roeder Gallery, featuring elegant framed drawings by John Cage and Merce Cunningham.
-At the Palais de Tokyo as in the original show the drawings are reinstalled in different permutations each day.
-In a darkened room one floor down hang eighteen big boxy illuminated movie marquees that turn on and off to the score, and from a white platform in the next gallery comes the sound of foot